antonyroshane/transient-thermal-analysis-rocket-engine-heat-sink/README.md

    few key radii and lengths, then interpolated (`pchip`) onto a fine axial grid.
-2. **Hot-gas-side heat transfer coefficient** — computed at every axial station via the Bartz equation, using local Mach number (from the area-Mach relation) and stagnation conditions.
+2. **Hot-gas-side heat transfer coefficient** — computed at every axial station via the Bartz equation, using local Mach number (from the area-Mach relation) and chamber conditions.
 3. **Radial wall discretization** — the wall thickness at each axial station is split into `numpts_radial` annular rings.
 4. **Transient solve** — a thermal network (conduction between rings +